andrianyablonskyy/puml2md/README.md

 Options:
   -s, --puml-server-url <url>      This is the base URL used to render diagrams.
 Defaults to the public plantuml server. (default: "https://www.plantuml.com/plantuml")
+  -e, --embed                      Embed the SVG diagram directly in the markdown file.
+In the case of this option specified and no puml server url specified, the CLI will use the local puml server to render the diagrams (http://localhost:8080).
   -x, --root-directory <path>      The path to your project (default: CWD) -r, --hot-reload                 Rerun markdown generator every `interval` seconds, determined by interval option -v, --interval-seconds <number>  If --hot-reload is set, how often should it reload (default: 2)